0xPolygon/polygon-docs/docs/pos/reference/rpc-endpoints.md

 Developers can interact with on-chain data and execute various types of transactions using network endpoints.
 These APIs adhere to the JSON-RPC standard, a stateless, lightweight remote procedure call (RPC) protocol.

 !!!info
-    Getting Started with RPC Calls
+    Getting started with RPC calls

     For a comprehensive list of API documentation, visit [**Polygon JSON-RPC calls**](https://edge-docs.polygon.technology/docs/get-started/json-rpc-commands/).